iikku/trmnl-today-poster/README.md

 Copy env.example to .env.local and replace it's values.

+You need imagemagick installed on the server and runnable as `magick`.

-First, run the development server:
+First, install the dependencies (`npm i`), then run the development server:

 ```bash
 npm run dev